alliance-genome/agr_curation_api_client/README.md

 ## Features

 - **Unified Interface**: Single client for all AGR curation API endpoints
+- **Multiple Data Sources**: Supports REST API, GraphQL, and direct database access
 - **Type Safety**: Full type hints and Pydantic models for request/response validation
+- **Fuzzy Search**: Partial matching and synonym search for genes, alleles, and other entities
 - **Retry Logic**: Automatic retry with exponential backoff for transient failures
 - **Authentication**: Support for API key and Okta token authentication
 - **Async Support**: Built on httpx for both sync and async operations